 Recommended internet speed test sites:

-Speedtest.net – High speed test that usually scores a bit slower than Speakeasy.
-They have FREE Mac (App store), iPhone and Android app as well.
-Succeed.net has a 10gbit speedtest server located on this network in Roseville, CA. Use apps for most accurate results.
+Speedtest.net – MOST RECOMMENDED Internet speed test.
+They have FREE Mac (App store), Windows (Microsoft Store), iPhone/iPad and Android app that work great.
+Succeed.net has a 10gbit speedtest server located on this network in Sacramento, CA. Use the apps for most accurate results.

 Testmy.net – Does a variety of tests and shows you a comparison to other users in your town, city, state, etc. Automatic test option is unique in that it can automatically do tests every hour which helps troubleshoot traffic congestion at different times of the day or night.
 Supports HTML5 and doesn’t require Flash.